-How can I grieve if I cannot see my loved one or other family members right now?
+How can I grieve if I cannot see my loved one or other family members?

 As we cope with the realities of shelter-at-home orders, travel restrictions, and the “new normal” of social-distancing, funeral attendance has become more challenging- if not impossible in some cases.